Guidance for Applicants to the North Yorkshire Directory of Approved Training Providers

 Guidance Note 4:

-Q12 – This is where you can tell us about your candidate and why they are suitable for the training investment – please provide as much detail as possible.
-You will be required to supply scanned copies of any original training certificates and submit them with your application.
+Guidance Note 5: Q12 – This is where you can tell us about the trainers you would like including in the Directory, why they are suitable, their level of experience and the amount of capacity they have to contribute.
+You will be required to supply scanned copies of original training certificates and submit them with your application.

 General Terms & Conditions